Vision & Mission

 We serve communities by:

-- Implementing practical solutions that nurture healthy soils and provide clean air, water, and energy.
+- Implementing programs that nurture healthy soils and celebrate clean air, water, and energy.

-- Empowering youth to explore green jobs through hands-on learning and independent projects.
+- Empowering youth to explore green careers through apprenticeships.

 Lisa and Betty, President and VP, respectively, of Matter of Trust, outside our model Eco-Home in Haight Ashbury, San Francisco.